Deloopings of Hurwitz spaces: Bar constructions of Hurwitz spaces

 \section{Bar constructions of Hurwitz spaces}

 In this section we study the bar constructions of the topological monoids $\mHurm$ and $\bHurm$.
-Many arguments of this and the next section are adapted from \cite{Hatcher:Mum}, so familiarity with this paper can be valuable.
+Many arguments of this and the next section are adapted from \cite{Hatcher:Mum}, so familiarity with this paper may be valuable.

 Recall that a topological monoid $M$ is \emph{group-like} if the monoid $\pi_0(M)$ is a group; a standard argument ensures, in this case, that for every $m\in M$ the maps given by left multiplication $\mu(m,-)\colon M\to M$ and right multiplication $\mu(-,m)$ are self-homotopy equivalences of $M$.
 For left multiplication, for instance, one chooses an element $m'\in M$ with $\mu(m',m)$ and $\mu(m,m')$ contained in the same component of the neutral element $e$; then a homotopy inverse of $\mu(m,-)$ is given by $\mu(m',-)$.
 Note that this argument strongly relies on $M$ having a \emph{strict} neutral element $e$.